Home > Design > Metals and Finishes

 Understanding Metals, Finishes, and Coatings on the AR

 When building or selecting an AR-15, understanding the materials and finishes of its components is crucial.
 The choice of metals for each component directly impacts the weapon’s strength, weight, and durability.
 Equally important are the surface treatments and coatings applied to these metals.
-Finishes like hardcoat anodizing, phosphate coatings, and Cerakote not only enhance corrosion resistance but also affect the firearm’s longevity and maintenance requirements.
+Finishes like hard coat anodizing, manganese phosphate, and Cerakote not only enhance corrosion resistance but also affect the firearm’s longevity and maintenance requirements.

 This guide delves into the various metals used in AR-15 construction and the finishes that protect them, providing insights to help you make informed decisions for a reliable and enduring build.